On Ancestral Roads

 Project objectives

 • Development of a 3D virtual model with enough realism and accuracy based on actual assets.
-For this project, the North Tarrant Express located in Fort Worth, Texas, USA, was modeled based on opensource information
+For this project, the North Tarrant Express located in Fort Worth, Texas, USA, was modeled based on open-source information.

-• Development of a Virtual Reality environment incorporating all the 3D models in which the user can immerse and drive thanks to some external equipment (steering wheel, pedals, VR glasses headset)
+• Development of a Virtual Reality environment incorporating all the 3D models in which the user can immerse and drive thanks to some external equipment (steering wheel, pedals, VR glasses headset).

-• Integration of an external traffic management simulator into the VR environment (Sumo)
+• Integration of an external traffic management simulator into the VR environment (Sumo).

-• Design of a traffic diversion incorporated in the VR environment including impacts to traffic
+• Design of a traffic diversion incorporated in the VR environment including impacts to traffic.

-• Development of real-time functionalities to add objects to the scene to recreate different scenarios
+• Development of real-time functionalities to add objects to the scene to recreate different scenarios.

 Value of the solution